OC Transpo: Early history

 Ottawa's first public transportation system began in 1886 with the operation of a horsecar system.
 The horse-drawn streetcars travelled back and forth from New Edinburgh to the Chaudière Bridge.
 The horsecar would remain a staple means of public transportation until 1891 after Thomas Ahearn founded the Ottawa Electric Railway Company.
 This private enterprise eventually provided heated streetcar service covering the downtown core.
-Electricity had been employed in a few places in Ottawa since the first demonstration of the incandescent bulb in 1883 (the earliest were Parliament Hill and LeBreton Flats).
+Electricity had been employed in a few places in Ottawa since the first demonstration of the incandescent bulb in 1883; the earliest were Parliament Hill and LeBreton Flats.
 In May 1885, electric lighting commenced in the city.
-In 1885 council contracted Ottawa Electric Light Company to install 165 arc lamps on the city's streets.
+In 1885 council contracted Ottawa Electric Light Company to install arc lamps on the city's streets.

 1970s: Formation, early Transitway and first strike

 Transit in Ottawa was provided by the Ottawa Transportation Commission until 1973 when transit service in the city and its suburbs was transferred under the auspices of the Regional Municipality of Ottawa-Carleton.
 Its formal name was the Ottawa-Carleton Regional Transit Commission, but the service was promoted in both English and French under the OC Transpo name, whose OC initials are derived from Ottawa-Carleton.
+This renaming to OC Transpo was a break from the practice of simply retaining the central cities' (when they existed per se) transit system's name following regionalization as was the case for Toronto's Toronto Transit Commission and Hamilton's Hamilton Street Railway.

 The 20-day 1979 strike was fought over a wage difference of a nickel and became known as "the five-cent bus strike".
 A pay increase of 16.5% was rejected by the union.